MatrixManAtYrService/checkdef-demo/README.md

 };
 ```

-Installing a new package will change `uv.lock` and will invalidate the cache for both checks.
-Running all tests will take the full 20 seconds or so.
+Since both foo-tests and bar-tests depend on `pkgs.python311`, changing it to `pkgs.python312` will trigger a twenty second run.

 But a change to `src/foo/__init__.py` will only invalidate the inputs for the `foo-tests` derivation.
 `bar-tests` will remain untouched.
 So in that case, the tests will only take 10 seconds.

-It's a 2x speedup in this example, but if you have several test suites and your changes are relevant only to one of them, the savings could be significantly greater.
+It's a 2x speedup in this example, but it's possible to design for much greater savings.

+This differs from how pre-commit decides when to re-run checks because nix is source of truth for whether a derivation's output is cached--not git.
+So if you sync `/nix/store` between developers or between CI runners via something like [cachix](https://www.cachix.org/), a run anywhere can speed up identical runs everywhere.

 ## CLI Usage